-If you find yourself with too much chicken salad after a meal or party, saving that food for later is always a great way to not have waste.
-So whether you made it homemade, bought a large Costco size, or have my favorite white chicken salad from Trader Joe's, freezing it can be done.
+If you find yourself with too much chicken salad after a meal or party, saving that food for later is always a great way to not waste food.
+So whether you made it homemade, bought a large Costco size, or have my favorite white chicken salad from Trader Joe's, freezing it is a great option.

 Leftover chicken salad can freeze easily and will stay well if done properly.
 It also depends on the type of recipe you want to freeze as some ingredients may not freeze well.
 I have shared all my best tips and tricks on how to get the most out of frozen chicken salad leftovers.

 Chicken Salad with Mayonnaise or Miracle Whip

-You can freeze chicken salad that has been made with either mayo or Miracle-Whip.
+You can freeze chicken salad that has been made with either mayo or Miracle Whip.
 However, one will work much better than the other.
 So if you know ahead of time you want to freeze some, choose your dressing wisely.

-Miracle Whip on the other hand is not the same as mayo.
+MIRACLE WHIP on the other hand is not the same as mayo.
 Due to the sugar (corn syrup) in the product, it tends to hold up better.
 That along with the bit of mustard in Miracle Whip seems to bind it together a bit better than mayo when freezing and thawing.

 Chicken Salad with Greek Yogurt or Sour Cream